kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 * Wilson, Bryan R., Reader in Sociology and Fellow Bryan R. Wilson, Karel Dobbelaere, Professor of Sociology and Sociology of Religion Catholic University of Leuven Professor of Sociological Research Karel Dobbelaere, and Formerly Reader Emeritus in Sociology Bryan Wilson. *A Time to Chant: The Sōka Gakkai Buddhists in Britain*.
 Clarendon Press, 1994.
 (P)
 * Wright, Dale S. *The Zen Canon: Understanding the Classic Texts*.
 Edited by Steven Heine.
 New York: Oxford University Press, USA, 2004.
 * Yamada, Shoji. *Shots in the Dark: Japan, Zen, and the West*.
 Translated by Earl Hartman.
 Reprint edition.
 Chicago, Ill.; Bristol: University of Chicago Press, 2011.
 (P)
+* Yu, Xue.
+Buddhism, War, and Nationalism: Chinese Monks in the Struggle Against Japanese Aggression 1931-1945.
+Routledge, 2013.

 \pagebreak